When Haircuts Become Heartbreaks: My Journey Cutting My Autistic Toddler’s Hair at Home ✂️

 10/8/20253 min read

-If you’re a parent of a neurodivergent or autistic little one, you already know — haircuts can feel like a battle.
+If you’re a parent of a neurodivergent or autistic little one, you already know haircuts can feel like a battle.
 A simple trim turns into tears, meltdowns, and stares from strangers who just don’t understand.

-I’ll never forget the first time I took my son — who’s three and on the autism spectrum — to the salon.
+I’ll never forget the first time I took my son, who’s three and on the autism spectrum, to the salon.
 He cried before the buzzer even touched his head.
 Just the sound, the lights, the unfamiliar faces… everything overwhelmed him.
-I could see it in his eyes confusion, fear, and sensory overload.
+I could see it in his eyes: confusion, fear, and sensory overload.

 And then there were the looks.
 The ones from other customers who didn’t know he was autistic — who probably thought he was just “acting out.”
 I had to explain that he doesn’t process things the same way other kids do.
 It was heartbreaking.
-I held back tears while trying to comfort him, wishing people could see beyond the behavior to the brave little boy doing his best to cope in a world that feels too loud.
+I held back tears while trying to comfort him, wishing people could see beyond the behaviour to the brave little boy doing his best to cope in a world that feels too loud.

 After that day, I made a decision: no more salon stress.
 I was going to learn how to cut his hair myself — safely, calmly, and from the comfort of home.